influxdata/terraform-google-influx/modules/install-influxdb/README.md

 Depending on `--distribution`, the `install-influxdb` script will install either the OSS binaries or both InfluxDB meta and data binaries, as well as their dependencies.
 The [run-influxdb](../run-influxdb) script determines whether to startup either as a standalone, meta or data node.

 We recommend running the `install-influxdb` script as part of a [Packer](https://www.packer.io/) template to create an InfluxDB [Compute Image](https://cloud.google.com/compute/docs/images).
-You can then deploy the Image across an [Instance Group](https://cloud.google.com/compute/docs/instance-groups/) (see the [examples folder](../../examples) for fully-working sample code).
+You can then deploy the Image across an [Instance Group](https://cloud.google.com/compute/docs/instance-groups/) using the [tick-instance-group module](https://github.com/gruntwork-io/terraform-google-influx/tree/master/modules/tick-instance-group) (see the [examples folder](../../examples) for fully-working sample code).

 ## Command line Arguments